Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Numerical results

 \section{Numerical results}

 The numerical examples in this section are performed in three spatial dimensions.
 For the finite element discretization, we employ {\sc Matlab} and the Partial Differential Equation Toolbox\footnote{Release 2015a, The MathWorks, Inc., Natick, Massachusetts, United States.}.
 In both examples, the error is measured by interpolating the obtained solutions on a sufficiently fine grid and comparing it there to a reference solution.
-In our examples, we consider the MLMC, the MLQMC based on the Halton sequence and the MLCC.
-Moreover, we set for our problems the density to \(\rho({\bf y})=(1/2)^m\).
+We consider the MLMC, the MLQMC based on the Halton sequence, and the MLCC.
+Moreover, we set the density to \(\rho({\bs y})=(1/2)^m\) for our problems.